 The old man motioned for Elvis to follow “Come with me please, I think you will like this.
 It’s not everyday that I go through this much work to impress one of my children.”
 He said.

-Elvis, a bit amused with being called a child, followed him into the desert.
+Elvis, now a bit amused by the scenario, followed him into the desert.
 Ink Dark and no moon, they were both stumbling on rocks and bumping into cactus, so the old man switched on that angelic glow to light the way.
 This impressed Elvis.
 This guy was really good.

 They walked a short distance until they came upon a small lake.
 It wasn’t a stock tank, or a catch basin, and it wasn’t your typical Las Vegas casino pond, but a beautiful sparkling lake with palm trees and lush tropical plants lining the shore.
 Small waterfalls cascaded to the water’s surface producing a peaceful sound.
 The perimeter of the lake was back- lit with that same eerie light.

-The old man turned to Elvis and said “Ok, my son, I usually don’t pull this one out much, but you’re a real special case.”
+The old man turned to Elvis and said “Okay, my son, I usually don’t pull this one out much, but you’re a real special case boy.”

-On the bank, Elvis jumping up and down, screamed, “Hot Dog, I saw this at Univesal Studios, I know who you are now…you’re Charlatan Hesston, that actor… you played Moses in that Easter movie, the Ten Commitments.”
+On the bank, Elvis jumping up and down, screamed, “Hot Dog, I’ve seen this before.
+I know who you are now…you’re Charlatan Heston, that actor… you played Moses in that Easter movie, the Ten Commitments.”

 That did it for the old man.
 It took the weight of the universe to tick him off, but this hillbilly in an old Cadillac had succeeded.

 The old man walked to the bank, and directly to Elvis.
 Without saying a word, he pointed his finger at Elvis forehead, looked up to the sky and said, “Father, thy non-believers shall wallow with the hounds beneath the porch of the out-cast, let this man of doubt feel your wrath.”